Decision pipeline

 severity_weight = { low: 1, medium: 2, high: 4, critical: 8 }

-freshness(inc) = max(0, 1 - days_old / 30) // linear decay
+freshness(item) = max(0, 1 - days_old / 30) // linear decay

 (rounded to 1 decimal)

-Low0.5 – 51-5 low-severity incidents or 1-2 medium in the month
+Low5 – 301-5 low-severity incidents or 1-2 mediuminitial response

 Example

-If MENA gets 10 high incidents in the last week, contribution is 10 × 4 × ~0.8 = 32 → band Elevated.
+If MENA gets 10 high incidents in the last week, contribution is 10 × 4 × ~0.8 = 32 → band Moderate.
 If LATAM has 2 low incidents from 25 days ago, contribution is 2 × 1 × ~0.16 = 0.32 → band Calm.
-The two numbers live independently; LATAM doesn't look "lower" because of MENA.
+If Europe accumulates ~200 mixed (high + medium) recent incidents, easily clears 500 → band Critical.
+The three numbers live independently; LATAM doesn't look "lower" because of MENA or Europe.

-The dashboard's visual bar caps at 50 (a score of 50 fills the bar).
-Above 50 the bar stays full but the absolute number keeps growing in the label.
+The dashboard's visual bar caps at 500 (a score of 500 fills the bar).
+Above 500 the bar stays full but the absolute number keeps growing in the label.
 Prevents an outlier continent from visually compressing the others.

 Continent bucketing